HenryRoutson/VectorsToVector/README.md

 a x (i,j,k) + b x ... = (i,j,k)

 See if you can solve it for yourself before scrolling to read my answer.
-It should be simple enough to do by hand.
+It should be simple enough to do by hand and you dont have to solve for values.

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />
 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />